 There is a substantial cost difference between the two grills.
 So your choice will depend on what you’re comfortable spending and when.
 Up front, natural gas grills can cost considerably more than propane grills because, as we found out earlier, you’ll need to make sure that you have natural gas lines and then hire someone to run that line to your grill.
 However, in the long run, natural gas is going to be the most cost-effective for grilling.

 On the other hand, propane grills themselves are typically less expensive than natural gas grills.
 Plus, there are no expensive upfront costs for propane grills.
 All you need is a propane tank.
 However, with propane gas prices on the rise, it can become quite costly refilling your propane tanks regularly.

 If you’re worried about the carbon footprint you’re leaving on this planet, you’ll undoubtedly want to choose a natural gas grill.
 That’s because natural gas simply burns cleaner than its competition.

 Does one type of grill taste better than the other?
 While both will provide a great taste, propane has a slight advantage.
 That’s because propane produces more energy and burns hotter.
 This allows for the propane gas grills to provide a more authentic grilling taste than that of natural gas grills.

 Many wonder if gas grills are safe.
 Both propane and natural gas grills are very safe when used properly.
 However, it’s very important that you always remember to turn off the shut off valve.
 Failure to do so could result in a gas explosion.

-We’ve taken a look at the performance and cost of each grill as well as whether propane or natural gas grills are environmentally safe, and which produces a better taste.
+We’ve taken a look at the performance and cost of each grill, as well as whether propane or natural gas grills are environmentally safe, and which produces a better taste.
 When searching for the perfect grill for you and your family, consider these factors.
-Ultimately, it’s up to you to decide which is best for you and your taste buds.
+Ultimately, it’s up to you to decide which is best for you and your needs.